mcore1976/sim808gpstracker/README.md

 By adding LM1804/LM317/LM7805 circuit you may adopt it to power from +12V car battery.

-Previous version based on SIM800L with similar functionality - You can see how it works : here : https://www.youtube.com/watch?v=t7mvomytDq4 and here : https://www.youtube.com/watch?v=546j1f_qA50
+Previous version based on SIM800L with similar functionality - You can see how it works : https://youtu.be/u50MTLbE9ok